TMPGEnc Xpress 4 MPEG-2 Encoding Performance

 This time out, we're switching to Windows Media Video (WMV), and encoding the same video file as a 672x352 .wmv file.
 As with the previous tests, these are time-based and a smaller bar denotes higher performance.

 The results in the Windows Media Video encoding test are not as good, and since this benchmark tends to reward both a higher clock speed and additional cores, the Phenom suffers.
-It's still a good encoding time, but at almost six and a half minutes, the Phenom X4 9850 is not going to be setting any records, and even falls back of the Intel Core 2 Duo.
+Due to its 2.6 GHz clock speed, the Phenom X4 9950 BE still posts a good encoding time, but the Phenom X4 9350e drops back into last place in the chart.

 TMPGEnc Xpress 4 High-Definition Video Encoding Performance